Click on the names below for biographies and contact info of staff members.

 - David Horgan

-David Horgan joined Smithsonian Folkways in April 2008 to manage online marketing and sales of the collection via Smithsonian websites, distributors such as iTunes and eMusic, and other outlets.
+David Horgan joined Smithsonian Folkways in April 2008 and manages marketing, radio promotion, and licensing of the collection.
 Prior to joining Smithsonian Folkways, David was the director of marketing and analytics for Musictoday, an online music services company based in Charlottesville, Virginia, and was an associate for Dean & Company, a strategy consulting firm located in Tysons Corner, Virginia.
 David holds a B.S. in finance and marketing from the University of Virginia and was the lead vocalist/guitarist for Southwater, a Charlottesville-based bluegrass band.

 - Elisa Hough